websublime/forms/docs/guide/index.md

 # What is Forms?

+`@websublime/forms` package is a form validation model and rely on `@websublime/schema` package to make validations.

-`@websublime/forms` package sue `@websublime/schema` and form validation model based on `angular` forms model, to make form validation easy.
+`@websublime/forms` package is based on `angular` forms model, to make form validation easy.

+`@websublime/forms` package is framework agnostic.

 ## Motivation

-Forms was created to take advantage of a schema validation and apply to form validation.
+Forms was created to take advantage of a schema validation `@websublime/schema` and apply to form validation.

 Is based on `angular` forms model, taking laverage of schema validation and yet very complete.